-2. If the project may require an application to an external ethics committee, please read the information in the box below.
+If you think your project may require an external ethics review, please read the following information.

 For some research proposals, an application to an external ethics committee may be required, and any application to an external ethics committee must receive sponsor sign-off from the University.

 To arrange this you must notify your Faculty Ethics Committee of your intention so that any necessary advice and support can be provided.
 This will normally involve assurance from your head of department that the work will be conducted in accordance with the UKRIO code of practice for research.

 The most obvious example of work requiring external review is any research involving NHS patients, relatives and carers, or NHS data.
 Ethics review forms part of the wider HRA Approvals process.
 Researchers must apply for HRA approval using the IRAS system.

 There are also some other types of research that do not require the HRA Approvals process, but must still be reviewed by an NHS REC as a matter of law.
 This includes research involving human tissue, adults lacking capacity, Clinical Trials of Investigative Medicinal Products (CTIMPs), trials of medical devices, and human participant research involving ionising radiation.
 We advise using this online decision tool.
 Please note, applications must again be made through IRAS.